 #1: You Don’t Need to Buy a Fancy Fryer

 We recommend frying on the stovetop.
-To do this, find a large, deep pan, preferably with high sides and a long handle.
-(A wok is perfect for the job!)
-You’ll be filling the pan with a few inches of hot oil, so you want to make sure there’s plenty of room for food to float without the liquid rising near the top.
+To do this, find a large, deep pot, preferably with high sides and a long handle.
+You’ll be filling the pot with a few inches of hot oil, so you want to make sure there’s plenty of room for food to float without the liquid rising near the top.
+We like to use this 5-quart cast-iron Dutch oven from Lodge ($40).
+Learn why the best pot to fry in isn’t a pan at all.

 Bonus Tip: Since you’ll be dealing with very hot material that’s easy to spill, it’s important to have a firm, steady surface to work on.
 I wouldn’t have attempted deep frying in my college apartment because the burner grates would always rock back and forth!